-Businger and co-lead Dr. Lacey Holland, SOEST researcher, are collaborating with the Hawai‘i State Civil Defense, the Hawai‘i State Department of Health, the U.S. Geological Survey, the Hawaiian Volcano Observatory, the National Park Service on this effort.
+Businger and co-lead Dr. Lacey Holland, SOEST post-doctoral researcher, are collaborating with the Hawai‘i State Civil Defense, the Hawai‘i State Department of Health, the U.S. Geological Survey, the Hawaiian Volcano Observatory, the National Park Service on this effort.

 “Since 2010, the VMAP program has been the only source of information regarding the concentration of vog emissions from Kīlauea affecting the State of Hawai‘i,” said Businger.
 “Historically, Kilauea erupts every ~2.5 years and Maunaloa erupts every ~7.5 year.
 Thus, it is likely that there will be a new eruption of Mauna Loa and/or Kilauea within the next 5 years.
 This FEMA award will ensure we are ready when that happens.”

 Meanwhile, VMAP will research the 2018 eruption and model the impact of probable new vent locations, so that we will be able to provide push notifications via smartphones to stakeholders and affected public.